Pablo Tigani

-Eugenio Pablo Tigani (born November 16, 1955, Buenos Aires) is an Argentinian economist and political scientist recognized for his transdisciplinary work involving politics, economics, administration, corporate finance and leadership.
-His book Argenjapan’s has been translated into English.
-He is a critical exponent of technocracy.
-His contributions include the theoretical construction of the Technocratic Elites and their responsibility in the Governance Crisis of 2001.
+Pablo Tigani is an Argentine economist and political scientist.
+Tigani has a PhD in Political Science from the University of Belgrano and previously obtained his Master's in International Economic Policy from the University of Belgrano.
+He was a professor at the Polytechnic University of Madrid CI BA.
+University of Buenos Aires and Argentine Business University (UADE).
+He is regularly quoted by national and international news organizations such as Bloomberg TV, CNN, EFE, AFP, AMERICAN EXPRESS., and Business Week.
+He has first-hand experience as CEO, Managing Director, consultant, and keynote speaker at several conferences.
+He is the author of six books and over 1,300 articles in mass media.

 Education

 Tigani studied the Argentine economy with Aldo Ferrer and Eduardo Curia at the Universidad Católica de la Plata (IDEPA-Institute of Applied Economic Policy).
 He has a degree in Business Administration from UADE, the Universidad Argentina de la Empresa (1979) revalidated by UBA, University of Buenos Aires (1981).
 He obtained his Master's Degree in International Economic Policy at the University of Belgrano (1988), years later he graduated as a Ph.D in Political Science (2018) at the Universidad de Belgrano.

 Member of the Educational Community of Educators at Harvard Business Publishing.

 Actually he is a postgraduate professor at UBA Law.
 The Faculty created the first University Chair of: Argentine Affairs, for foreign delegations, embassies and international companies.
 The team work teaching staff is shared by: Adolfo Pérez Esquivel, Santiago Leiras, Christian Asinelli, María del Carmen Squeff, Jorge Arguello, Rossana Surballe, Miguel Salguero, Marina Cardelli and Agustín Romero directs.